-A Dementia Care group offered by Silverline Dementia offers a 'drop in' café for sufferers and their carers every Monday and is supported by many vol-A ROCHA unteers from the church community.
+A Dementia Care group offered by Silverline Dementia offers a 'drop in' café for sufferers and their carers every Monday and is supported by many volunteers from the church community.

 The St Aidan's Eco Group have helped to steer the Church to being awarded the Eco Church Bronze Award.
-There is
+There is also a positive commitment to Fair Trade.